jnanajyoti/Non-dilemmatic-social-dynamics-promote-cooperation-in-multilayer-network/README.md

 ## 📋 Overview

-We study evolutionary dynamics on **multilayer networks** where individuals participate in two coupled processes:
+We study evolutionary dynamics on multilayer networks where individuals participate in two coupled processes:

 1. **Game Layer**: A social dilemma (donation game) where cooperators pay a cost to benefit others
 2. **Constant Selection Layer**: A non-dilemmatic process where types differ in reproductive fitness

-### Model Summary
+### Model summary

 | Layer | Strategies | Payoff Structure |
 |-------|-----------|------------------|